demaere-oiie/beltabol/doc/bottomup.md

 Beltabol currently has three built-in datatypes: integers, strings, and lists.
 All are totally ordered, and can either being treated in a basic fashion, operating upon each value as a whole, or (in an advanced fashion) can be further analyzed into parts: integers into bits, strings into strings of length 1, and lists into any datatype.

+Limitation: Beltabol does not have a tuple type, but as there is no type checking, lists can be used instead.

 ### Basics of Integers

 Beltabol integers, like `0` or `42`, have the usual arithmetic operations with the usual precedence: `+`, `-`, `*`, and `/`.
 The last is integer division, so `5/2 == 2`.